Top 10 coronavirus updates: India records over 10,000 infections in biggest single-day jump

-With the latest count, India has surpassed the tally of infections in the United Kingdom, and has become the fourth-worst affected country in the world after the United States, Brazil and Russia, according to the Johns Hopkins University tracker.

-The governments of Maharashtra and Delhi said the coronavirus-induced lockdown will not be extended in the states.
+The governments of Maharashtra and Delhi said the coronavirus-induced lockdown will not be extended.
 The Tamil Nadu government also clarified that the state had no plans of implementing stricter rules.

 The Supreme Court observed that the Centre needs to do “much more” to address the concerns of medical professionals as the country cannot have “dissatisfied soldiers in this war against the coronavirus.